 The same feed the scientists watch will also be available online for anyone who wants to virtually join the expedition and chat with the scientists.
-Stay tuned to our Facebook and Twitter pages for updates on when we will open these chat windows.
+Stay tuned to our Facebook page for updates on when we will open these chat windows.

 Underwater robots allow researchers to view rarely seen deep-sea habitats and their inhabitants.
 But sometimes, even seeing isn’t enough.
 It can still be hard to identify and quantify all the species that are present.
 NOAA Fisheries is pioneering the use of genetic sampling and will employ it on this cruise as well.
 Fish and wildlife constantly shed bits of genetic material into the surrounding environment.
 This environmental DNA (or eDNA) can be collected in a small water sample and later analyzed to determine which species are present in a particular location.

 The expedition will provide data to improve our understanding of West Coast seafloor habitats and deep-sea coral and sponge communities.
 The information researchers gather serves as the science behind important decisions about how we use and protect these areas.
 It supports decisions regarding: